siobhain/ccdshop/README.md

 |![](docs/d-browse.JPG)|![](docs/d-forher.JPG)|![](docs/d-design.JPG)|![](docs/d-specials.JPG)|

 Update :
-A `Contact Us` app` was subsequently added so apologies as some screenshots may be out of date & missing the menu item.
+A `Contact Us` app` was subsequently added so apologies as some screenshots may be out of date & missing this menu item.

 ![](docs/d-contactus.JPG)